lambda-11235/markovs_passwords/README.md

 I use a Markov chain of word frequencies based of off the $n$ characters before them.
 The higher $n$ is the more recognizable a character is.
 If $n$ is to large the model may end up outputting longer words verbatim from the dictionary, as they are the only matches that are that long.
-In general $n$ should be equal to the average word length.
+In general $n$ should be selected to give the highest entropy rate (outputted by the training program).

 The program thus needs a dictionary file as input, and could theoretically work on multiple languages, provided that they are alphebetic and not logographic